Behaviour and Discipline Policy

 1.3 The school expects every member of the school community to behave in a considerate way towards others.

 1.4 We treat all children fairly and apply this behaviour policy in a consistent way across the whole school.

 1.5 This policy aims to help children to grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.

 1.6 The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
 This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.

 2.1 We praise and reward children for good behaviour in a variety of ways:

-- exceptional work or activities can be awarded a ‘Gold Book’.
-This is shared with the Headteacher and acknowledged via the weekly ‘Gold Book’ Worship (Friday), to which parents and family members are invited.
+exceptional work or activities can be awarded a ‘Gold Book’ slip.
+This is shared with the Headteacher and acknowledged via the weekly ‘Gold Book’ Worship (Monday), to which parents and family members are invited.
 10 Gold Book entries achieve a Headteacher Certificate;

-- house points can be awarded to individual and groups of pupils, collected centrally and tallied at the end of each term.
+house points can be awarded to individual and groups of pupils, collected centrally and tallied at the end of each half term.
 The house with the most points earns a reward.

-2.4 The school rules are determined by all pupils, delegated to the School Council.
+2.4 The school rules are determined by all pupils.
+This has been delegated to the School Council.
 School rules are discussed with each class and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
 If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during ‘circle time’.
-In the infants time is spent at the beginning of each academic year discussing these using role play and drama activities and the ‘Golden Rule’ animal stories and characters.
+In the Starling Class time is spent at the beginning of each academic year discussing these using role play and drama activities and the ‘Golden Rule’ animal stories and characters.

 The School Rules – Our Golden Rules for Great Learning